MicrosoftDocs/powerapps-docs/powerapps-docs/teams/profile-plus-architecture.md

 >   There are 3 options available:

--   Filter by project which shows the list of members who had or working in the project mentioned.
+-   Filter by project that shows the list of members who had or working in the project mentioned.

--   Filter by expertise which shows the list of members who have the expertise mentioned.
+-   Filter by expertise that shows the list of members who have the expertise mentioned.

--   Filter by project and expertise which shows the list of members who had worked in the project and filter the data with the expertise mentioned.
+-   Filter by project and expertise that shows the list of members who had worked in the project and filter the data with the expertise mentioned.

 #### View Team Members